rosekairu/Password-Locker/README.md

 # Password-Locker
 This is a python based application where users can manage their passwords.
 It allows one to create, store and copy their various account credentials.

-Current version May 2020 #By **Rose Kairu**
+Current version May 2020 ## By **Rose Kairu**

 ## Description

-User may enter a GitHub username into a form, submit it, and see names and descriptions of various Projects that, that person's public repositories holds.
+This app allows users to store account credentials, gives them the chance to create new accounts and store the new  account    credentials, they can also delete the credentials they don't need any more.
+The app is also able to generate passwords for their users if prompted to.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.
+This project was generated with [python3.6]

 ## Setup/Installation